Innovative education and research for a healthier North.

 - Embedding social accountability as a core value in graduates.
 NOSM University will be a recognized leader in rural and Northern health knowledge and will influence and advocate for policy advances in health at all levels of government.

 - Increasing research capacity and expertise in population-based health to improve advocacy and evidence-based policy in Northern Ontario.
 NOSM University will have a positive research impact on Northern health, be known as the leader in Northern health research and increase grant and other research funding.

 - Incorporating advanced technology into curriculum and day-to-day activities of the school.
 NOSM University will be a leader in educational excellence through its curriculum renewal, competency-based training, adaptive technology, and will meet or exceed all accreditation standards.

 - Being a strong active partner with communities in need to create a flourishing health workforce to serve the North.

-The Northern Ontario School of Medicine (NOSM) encourages ingenuity, creativity, a culture of inquiry and discovery, and the importance of learning from others in every aspect of the School’s education, research, social accountability, and corporate mandates.
-NOSM uses innovative approaches to ensure continuous improvement of our distributed model of education and research.
+NOSM University encourages ingenuity, creativity, a culture of inquiry and discovery, and the importance of learning from others in every aspect of the School’s education, research, social accountability, and corporate mandates.
+NOSM University uses innovative approaches to ensure continuous improvement of our distributed model of education and research.

-NOSM’s faculty, staff, and learners will learn and listen to one another respectfully and communicate openly.
-NOSM’s staff, faculty, and learners treat others and their ideas in a manner that conveys respect as differences are discussed, fosters an open academic debate, and which respects academic freedom.
+NOSM University’s faculty, staff, and learners will learn and listen to one another respectfully and communicate openly.
+NOSM University’s staff, faculty, and learners treat others and their ideas in a manner that conveys respect as differences are discussed, fosters an open academic debate, and which respects academic freedom.